 Sometimes, it’s difficult to understand where we go wrong in our daily lives.

-An outside opinion or a third party account could prove to be valuable in identifying your toxic traits and figuring out how to be better.
+An outside opinion or a third-party account could prove valuable in identifying your toxic traits and figuring out how to be better.

 I urge them to be as critical and honest as possible.